 History of Entrées

-The word entrée means entrance or beginning in French.
-How did the usage of a word come to include what it actually means as well as the opposite of its meaning?
-The explanation stems from the way traditional French dinners were served.
-In the 16th century, entrées were served at the beginning of the meal.
-In the centuries that followed, however, the stages of a meal changed quite a bit, and the entrée was moved to the second or third of many courses.
+The word entrée means "entrance" or "beginning" in French, but when an entrée is served has changed over the years.
+During the 16th century, entrées were served at the beginning of the meal.
+In the centuries that followed, however, the stages of a French meal changed quite a bit, and the entrée was moved to the second or third of many courses.

 The first course would usually be a soup, followed by an intermediate course, usually some sort of fish or shellfish.
 After the fish course would come the entrée, which might feature poultry, or lobster, or possibly even a cold item such as aspic, chaud-froid, or pâté.
 A hot meat course, such as roast beef or lamb, would follow the entrée.
 Vegetables, side dishes, and sweet items would follow.
 Now the entrée is served before the main course or plat.
-Since most modern meals are at most a few courses, the entreé is the first course in some places and the main course in others.
+Since most modern meals are at most a few courses, the entreé is the first course once again in France and much of Europe.

-Thus the word entrée has gone from referring to the first course to a later course and back again, setting up a classic case of confusion.
+Thus the word entrée has gone from referring to the first course to a later course and back again, causing confusion for traveling diners everywhere.
 Luckily the staff at many European restaurants, especially those that cater to visitors, will help you if you seem confused.
-Just ask.